sushmarchandran/iter8-kfserving/docs/metrics_ootb.md

 # Out-of-the-box Metrics

-Iter8-kfserving ships with five out-of-the-box metrics, which are described in the following table.
+> Iter8-kfserving ships with five out-of-the-box metrics.
 You can extend the set of available metrics by [defining custom metrics](metrics_custom.md).

+Metrics shipped out-of-the-box with iter8-kfserving are described in the following table.

-Each metric is defined at a per-version level.
+* Each metric is defined at a per-version level.
 For example, the `request-count` metric measures the number of requests to a model version; the `mean-latency` metric measures the mean latency of a model version.
-Metrics can be of type `counter` or `gauge`.
-They are inspired by [Prometheus counter metric type](https://prometheus.io/docs/concepts/metric_types/#counter) and [Prometheus gauge metric type](https://prometheus.io/docs/concepts/metric_types/#gauge).
+* Metrics can be of type `counter` or `gauge`.
+The value of a counter metric never decreases over time.
+The two metric types are inspired by [Prometheus metric types](https://prometheus.io/docs/concepts/metric_types/#counter).

 <!-- Users relying on iter8's out-of-the-box metrics can simply reference them in the _criteria_ section of an _experiment_ specification.
 Description of the _experiment_ CRD is coming soon!
 During an `experiment`, for every call made from the _controller_ to the _analytics_ service, the latter, in turn, calls Prometheus to retrieve values of the metrics referenced by the Kubernetes `experiment` resource. _Iter8-analytics_ analyzes the model versions that are a part of the experiment and arrives at an assessment based on their metric values.
 It returns this assessment to the _controller_. -->